flerokoo/Shoe3D-Boilerplate-Code/README.md

 # Shoe3D Boilerplate

-Framework i use to make WebGL games.
-Utilizes three.js for rendering and SPE.js for GPU-powered particles.
+Framework I use to develop WebGL games with Haxe.
+Utilizes three.js for rendering, SPE.js for GPU-powered particles, SoundJS for playback and Gulp for various tasks.

 ## Features